titumozammel/human-energy-economics/README.md

 **Human Energy Economics (HEE)** is a management theory that recognizes **Human Energy** as the primary organizational resource through which knowledge, technology, capital, and processes are transformed into **Sustainable Business Value**.

-Rather than asking people to work harder or simply increasing organizational resources, HEE focuses on reducing unnecessary operational demand, recovering Human Energy, developing long-term capability, and expanding Sustainable Execution Capacity.
+Rather than asking people to work harder or simply increasing organizational resources, HEE focuses on reducing unnecessary operational demand, recovering Human Energy, developing long-term capability, and expanding **Sustainable Execution Capacity**.

 ## Core Thesis

-Organizations do not create Sustainable Business Value through resources alone.
-Sustainable Business Value emerges only when knowledge, technology, capital, and processes are effectively converted through Human Energy.
+Organizations do not create **Sustainable Business Value** through resources alone.
+Sustainable Business Value emerges only when knowledge, technology, capital, and processes are effectively converted through **Human Energy**.

 This principle forms the central proposition of Human Energy Economics.

+## Scope

+Human Energy Economics explains how organizations expand **Sustainable Execution Capacity** by protecting, recovering, developing, and effectively utilizing **Human Energy**.

+It is **not intended to explain every aspect of organizational behaviour, leadership, psychology, or organizational performance.** Instead, it focuses specifically on **Human Energy** as the primary organizational resource that enables the conversion of organizational resources into **Sustainable Business Value**.

+## Theoretical Position

+Human Energy Economics is a systems-oriented management theory.
+It does not replace established theories of leadership, organizational behaviour, strategy, psychology, or economics.
+Instead, it provides a complementary explanatory lens by focusing on Human Energy as the primary organizational resource through which knowledge, technology, capital, and processes are converted into Sustainable Business Value.

+HEE therefore explains organizational execution capacity rather than every aspect of organizational behaviour.

 ---